High-performing student athletes on pathway to success

 NSWIS will provide services and professional development to staff within the sports high schools to assist in improvements in services to student athletes.

-Minister for Education and Early Learning Sarah Mitchell said the partnership was a win-win and would provide benefits to both students and staff.
+Minister for Education and Early Learning Sarah Mitchell said the partnership is a win-win and will provide benefits to both students and staff.